Skip to content

 If you’re into the arts, love exploring the old and the new simultaneously, and enjoy a soulful life, then Insadong is for you!
 The place is like an art and culture hub with art galleries, craft stores, teahouses, and cafés, making the place vibrant with life.
 Street performers make it even more so.

 One thing you don’t want to miss there is the tea houses.
 No, they’re not your instagrammable everyday café houses.
-They actually pay homage to South Korea’s past tea customs.
-You should definitely pay a visit to Dawon Traditional Tea House, the oldest teahouse in Seoul.
+They pay homage to South Korea’s past tea customs.
+You should visit Dawon Traditional Tea House, the oldest teahouse in Seoul.

 Seoul City Wall